Shravya29M/Alzeihmer-s-Detection/README.md

 If the dataset is compressed, you can unzip it using the following lines in the script:

-# Uncomment and modify these lines if needed
-!unzip /path/to/MildDemented.zip
+-!unzip /path/to/MildDemented.zip
-!unzip /path/to/ModerateDemented.zip
+-!unzip /path/to/ModerateDemented.zip
- !unzip /path/to/NonDemented.zip
+ -!unzip /path/to/NonDemented.zip
- !unzip /path/to/VeryMildDemented.zip
+ -!unzip /path/to/VeryMildDemented.zip

 ## Model Architecture